Monday 31 Mar 2025

 main news image

-KUALA LUMPUR (Aug 24): Datuk Noor Ehsanuddin Mohd Harun Narrashid has quit as the independent and non-executive director of Felda Global Ventures Holdings Bhd, citing "professional and personal reasons".
+KUALA LUMPUR: Datuk Noor Ehsanuddin Mohd Harun Narrashid has quit as an independent and non-executive director of Felda Global Ventures Holdings Bhd (FGV), citing “professional and personal reasons”.

-His resignation came amid investigations by the Malaysian Anti-Corruption Commission of alleged graft in the purchase of a luxury hotel in Kensington, London, by FIC, which reportedly took place between 2013 and 2015.
+His resignation came amid investigations by the Malaysian Anti-Corruption Commission over alleged graft in the purchase of a luxury hotel in Kensington, London, by FIC, which reportedly took place between 2013 and 2015.

 According to news reports, Noor Ehsanuddin was questioned by the MACC for nearly six hours on Aug 9 over his role as one of the three directors in FIC at the time the controversial purchase took place.

-Besides Noor Ehsanuddin, the two former FIC directors questioned by the anti-graft body were: Datuk Nik Azman Mohamed Zain, who now chairs Iris Corp Bhd, and Datuk Dr Omar Salim.
+Besides Noon Ehsanuddin, the two other former FIC directors questioned by the anti-graft body were Datuk Nik Azman Mohamed Zain, who now chairs Iris Corp Bhd and Datuk Dr Omar Salim.

 FIC was alleged to have bought the controversial London hotel, a 62-room Park City Grand Plaza Kensington, at an inflated price of £60 million, equivalent to some RM330 million, when the hotel’s actual value at the time of purchase was said to be around RM110 million.